Dimorphocarpa wislizeni: Description

 This species is an annual herb with a branching or unbranched stem 10 to 80 centimeters tall.
 The basal leaves are lance-shaped with toothed or lobed edges.
 Leaves higher on the stem are narrower, with less divided or smooth edges.
 The flowers have white or lavender petals 4 to 8 millimeters long.
 The fruit is a double-lobed, winged silicle that breaks in half at maturity, each lobe carrying a flat seed 2 or 3 millimeters wide.

 The plant grows in sandy and sandstone substrates in desert shrubland, pinyon-juniper, and ponderosa pine associations.

 The seed pods of Dimorphocarpa wislizeni are flat, green, two-lobed capsules that superficially resemble spectacles, hence the common name.
 This feature makes identification of Spectacle Pod easy.

 Uses

 The Zuni people applied a warm infusion of the pulverized plant to swelling, especially the throat.
 A decoction of entire plant was given for delirium.
 An infusion of the plant was taken by men to "loosen their tongues so they may talk like fools and drunken men."
-The flower and fruit eaten as an emetic for stomachaches.
+The flower and fruit are eaten as an emetic for stomachaches.